DataDog/datadog-for-intellij-platform/README.md

 > DISCLAIMER
 >
-> This is a **Public Beta** version of the Datadog plugin, intended for Datadog customers that use the [Continuous Profiler](https://docs.datadoghq.com/profiler/#pagetitle) for their Java Services.
+> This is a **Public Beta** version of the Datadog plugin, intended for Datadog customers that use the [Continuous Profiler](https://docs.datadoghq.com/profiler/#pagetitle) for their Java or Go Services.

 ### Features